Samoa Joe: Other media

 In 2006, Joe made brief appearances on the American version of the television show Distraction, participating in a round where wrestlers performed moves on contestants while they answered questions.
 In June 2022, Joe was announced as doing the physical performance of the character Sweet Tooth for Peacock's adaptation of Twisted Metal (the character was voiced by Will Arnett).
 Joe has voiced characters in the animated web series Transformers: Power of the Primes and video games including Dota 2, Dota Underlords, Game of Thrones, Suicide Squad: Kill the Justice League and Like a Dragon: Pirate Yakuza in Hawaii.

 In April 2014, Joe launched a video game streaming channel on Twitch.
 He has appeared on Rob Van Dam's web-based reality show RVD TV numerous times.
 In 2023, Joe appeared on the Doughboys podcast, reviewing Taco Bell.

+In 2026, a 2005 bout between Joe and Necro Butcher was the subject of an episode of season seven of the documentary series Dark Side of the Ring.